Matific/broken-down-models/docs/contributing.rst

 Contributions to this project, in all forms, are welcome.
 At this point, we do not have formal governance or roles; the community that we hope to form around this code will set them up as necessary.
-The project is originally developed and shepherded by `Matific`_, AKA Slate Science.
+The project is originally developed and shepherded by `Matific`_.

 Community
 ---------